s-razoes/telenotify/README.md

 `pip3 install git+https://github.com/s-razoes/telenotify`

-Afterward don't forget to add the TOKEN and CHAT_ID to your bots_creds.json
+Afterward don't forget to add the **TOKEN** and **CHAT_ID** to your **bots_creds.json**

+## Location of creds.json

+Run:

+`pip3 show telenotify|grep Location`

+That should return the directory where it was installed, in it the telenotify directory should contain the **bots_creds.json**

-## Usage
+## Usage from bash

+BOT_NAME is optional will define which bot the notifications will come, if not present will use the default, most cases shouldn't be needing it.

+Send notification to user from bash

+`telenotify BOT_NAME Message`

+Ask user a question and wait for reply

+`python3 -m telenotify.question_user BOT_NAME QUESTION`

+Send broadcast message to all users in the configuration

+`python3 -m telenotify.broadcast BOT_NAME MESSAGE`